 Drivers may also face prosecution if they purposefully display or possess any of the aforementioned registration documents that are:

-Drivers who forge or falsify vehicle registration documents may be charged with a misdemeanor or a felony in the court system in California.
+Drivers who forge or falsify vehicle registration documents or certificates of ownership may be charged with a misdemeanor or a felony in the court system in California.
 An individual’s criminal history and the details of the accusations may determine how charges are filed.
-Depending on the exact charge handed down, drivers may face:
+Depending on the exact charge handed down, a police officer may penalize a driver with:

 Driver’s License Penalties